cloudflare/workers-sdk/STYLEGUIDE.md

 # Wrangler Styleguide

-The aim of this guideline is to assist all of Wrangler's contributors with guidelines on building consistently throughout Wrangler and to provide end users with the best chance for success.
+The aim of this guideline is to assist Wrangler contributors with maintaining consistent patterns throughout Wrangler and to provide end users with the best chance for success.

 ## Styleguide legend